 Cannabis – the source of the drug marijuana – virtually disappeared from Europe just as farmers arrived, so they didn’t get the chance to grow it for another 4500 years

 The ocean tides are the strongest they have been for millions of years, and they will get stronger for several million years to come – because of the position of the continents

 Invasive rats have cut a swathe through the birds living on the island of South Georgia, but a decade-long project has now eradicated every last rat

 Northern quolls are an endangered species thanks to an epidemic of poisonous cane toads in Australia, but now some of them have been trained to steer clear

-- Popular Related Tags: extinction, environment, animals, conservation, science, climate change, global warming, biology, environmental destruction, nature / environment
+- Popular Related Tags: extinction, environment, animals, conservation, science, climate change, global warming, biology, environmental destruction, endangered species

 - Search for "extinction" on our Eco Web Search